 Christmas at Thompson Hall by Anthony Trollope (1815 – 1882)

 This is a collection of five short stories in a lovely HB presentation & set during the Christmas season.
-Christmas at Thompson Hall is the longest of the stories and is an enjoyable, light-hearted read that relates a sort of comedy of errors on the part of a Mrs Brown.
-Mrs Brown is a very proper British woman who commits a blunder in a night-time encounter in a French hotel.
-By a series of ‘fibs’ to cover up her embarassment, her innocent mistake develops into a serious situation.
+Christmas at Thompson Hall is the longest of the stories and is an enjoyable, light-hearted read that relates a sort of comedy of errors on the part of a Mrs. Brown.
+Mrs. Brown is a very proper British woman who commits a blunder in a night-time encounter in a French hotel.
+By a series of ‘fibs’ to cover up her embarrassment, her innocent mistake develops into a serious situation.